jaranta/epshoe/core/character.md

 Abilities, Networking Abilities use a Toll Test and they often double as Investigative Abilities.
 See [Using Networking Abilities and Resources](#networking-and-resources) for more information.

+*Networking Cherry:* All Networking Abilities have the same Cherry.
+You only get it once, regardless of how many of them have at 8 or more points.
+A character with the Networking Cherry can try a Networking test with a Difficulty of 2 less once per game session.

 Networking comes in the following flavors: